sysadminvietnam/abyteofpython-vn/README.md

 A Byte of Python - IN VIETNAM
 ================
-Hi Author: Swaroop C H
+- Hi Swaroop C H
-We are study python fork A byte of python -
+- We are  form VIETNAM and study python fork A byte of python -

 ### Thông báo
 ### Tài liệu